kyotrandev/DRP-Website/README.md

 ## How to start
-We did containerize our web, all you have to do is start docker and run this command ```docker-compose up -d``` if you're already installed docker, or else go install docker and run that command, simply enough.
+We did containerize our web, all you have to do is start docker and run this command ```docker-compose up -d``` if you've already installed docker, or else go install docker and run that command, simply enough.

 [![web demo](showcase/img.png)](https://youtu.be/GMnn82IMSHM)